litestar-org/litestar/docs/usage/3-parameters/4-layered-parameters.md

 ```

 In the above we declare parameters on the app, router and controller levels in addition to those declared in the route
 handler.
-Lets look at these closer.
+Let's look at these closer.

 - `app_param` is a cookie param with the key `special-cookie`.
-We type it as `str` by passing this as a arg to
+We type it as `str` by passing this as an arg to
   the `Parameter` function.
 This is required for us to get typing in the OpenAPI docs.
 Additionally, this parameter is
   assumed to be required because it is not explicitly declared as `required=False`.
 This is important because the route
   handler function does not declare a parameter called `app_param` at all, but it will still require this param to be